mvarshney/simjs-source/docs/request.rst

     As noted in the table above, if the timeout occurs then no other callback function (for example, in :func:`~!Sim.Request.done` or :func:`~!Sim.Request.unlessEvent`) will be called.

-    The API does not prevent calling this function multiple times, however, note that only one callback function (the one with smallest timeout value) is effectively useful.
+    **Note:** The API does not prevent calling this function multiple times, however, note that only one callback function (the one with smallest timeout value) is effectively useful.

 .. js:function:: Sim.Request.unlessEvent(event, callback[, context[, argument]])